Orientation Lingo

 UAI: University of Alberta International.

-U-Pass: The U-Pass grants you access to ETS, LRT services, as well as bus service in St. Alberta and Strathcona County.
+U-Pass: The U-Pass grants you access to ETS, LRT services, as well as bus services in St. Alberta and Strathcona County.
 You’ll need a sticker for each term, Fall, Winter and/or Spring/Summer.
 Currently, it is distributed through the city's ARC card system.

 Back to top